Peleg Slocum: Religion

-Slocum was known as a devout Quaker.
-He routinely held meetings of the local Friends in his Dartmouth home - all the way until 1703.
-He was one of the first approved Ministers of the society.
+Slocum was one of the first approved Ministers of the society.
 Additionally, he was known to travel in his sloop to the island of Nantucket with the intent of converting locals to his faith.
 In 1698, along with several other Dartmouth Quakers, Slocum pledged money to help build a meeting house.
 His was the largest individual donation. £15.
+He also purchased a lot on which to build the meeting house for one pound, sixteen shillings.
+The lot he purchased was six acres large and would go on to not just house the meeting house.
+But also a cemetery.
 In 1699, the meeting house was built.
 The first in Old Dartmouth, where the Apponegansett Meeting House is now located.
 He would also routinely meet with Quakers in high regard.
 Including Thomas Story, and John Richardson.

+Holdings

+Slocum's main holdings were in the Russells Mills Village Historic District.
+He settled in Slocum's Neck, when he died his homestead contained over one thousand acres.
+His home on the land was called 'The Mansion,' and was located near the home of Paul Barker and a Native American burial ground near Horseneck Road.
+In 1751 Slocum's land was divided some 20 years after his death.
+His son, Holder, received a large portion.
+His land included an Indian Meeting House which was thought to have been built by Slocum and the Quakers for Old Dartmouths Native American population.
+Slocum also owned a watering stop on Horseneck Road.